 And He is high above all the peoples.

 Let them praise Your great and awesome name—

 He is holy.

 a.
-The Lord is great in Zion: God is present in heaven and in all the earth, but has special regard for Zion, the city of Jerusalem.
+The LORD is great in Zion: God is present in heaven and in all the earth, but He has special regard for Zion, the city of Jerusalem.
 In that city set in the hills, He is high above the peoples.

 b.
 Let them praise Your great and awesome name: God rightfully receives praise because of His greatness and because He is holy.

 i.
 He is holy: Holiness, at its root, has the idea of apartness.
 It describes someone, or something, which is set apart from other people or things.
 An object can be holy if it is set apart for sacred service.
 A person is holy if he is are set apart for God’s will and purpose.